Shians/bam-tag-split/README.md

 make install
 ```

-The executable will be created under the `bin` folder at the specified path.
+The executables will be created under the `bin` folder at the specified path.

 ## Usage

 Basic usage:

 ```
-dist/bam-tag-split  -i input.bam -t RG // split samples by RG tag
+bam-tag-split  -i input.bam -t RG // split samples by RG tag bam-tag-extract  -i input.bam -o output.tsv -t RG // split samples by RG tag
 ```

-See `bam-tag-split --help` for details.
+See `bam-tag-split --help` and `bam-tag-extract --help` for details.

-BAM files will be created for each unique tag found under the specified 2-character tag.
+For `bam-tag-split` BAM files will be created for each unique tag found under the specified 2-character tag.
 By default the reads that are empty in the specified tag are not output, they can be output into an undetermined BAM file using `--all`.

+For `bam-tag-extract` a tab-separated file containing two columns will be created with columns `read_name` and the name of the tag. (e.g. `read_name RG`)

 ## Warnings